 “Determining which start you’re going to do and what the breeze is going to do is the starting point.
 Then typically you anchor one mark and build a course around that one mark so the gates and everything rotate around it,” explained Craig.

 “Next you look at the length of the course and what you can do to make sure it’s not just a parade for one boat out in front.
 There needs to be passing lanes to allow the opportunity to overtake,” he continued.

 A race in the Extreme Sailing Series will start in one of two ways; either with a reaching start, where the wind is parallel to the start line, or a windward start, where the wind is perpendicular to the start line.

-“A reaching start, with the number of boats we have in light air, can be pretty hard to execute without a general recall.
-And when it’s too windy and we have waves causing acceleration and deceleration of the boats it’s too dangerous to do a reaching start because you’re looking at creating a situation where you bring the boats together at high speeds,” said Craig.
+“A reaching start, with the number of boats we have in light air, can be a challenge to execute.
+When it’s too windy, and we have waves and gusts of wind causing acceleration and deceleration of the boats, it can become too dangerous to do a reaching start as you are creating a situation where you can bring the boats together at high speeds,” said Craig.

-“Windward starts are a lot easier to run.
-They work pretty well in the light stuff, and in the breeze you definitely have to use them,” he added.
+“Windward starts are typically safer as the boat’s acceleration and deceleration is more controlled.
+These type of starts work pretty well in the light stuff, and in the breeze you definitely have to use them,” he added.